Skip to Content

-However, much of the time in clinical practice, because of perceived provider/patient burden, screening most often relies on a single-item fatigue intensity rating.[12,13,14,15] According to National Comprehensive Cancer Network (NCCN) guidelines, ratings of fatigue of 4 or higher on a scale of 0 to 10 (where 10 is very severe fatigue) should be further evaluated for known contributing factors such as pain, emotional distress, anemia, sleep, nutrition, and level of activity, and these comorbidities should be treated.
+However, much of the time in clinical practice, because of perceived provider/patient burden, screening most often relies on a single-item fatigue intensity rating.[12,13,14,15] According to National Comprehensive Cancer Network (NCCN) guidelines, ratings of fatigue of 4 or higher on a scale of 0 to 10 (where 10 is very severe fatigue) are further evaluated for known contributing factors such as pain, emotional distress, anemia, sleep, nutrition, and level of activity.
+These comorbidities are then treated.
 One study of ambulatory outpatients with solid tumors (N = 148) evaluated the usefulness of single-item screening for symptoms such as fatigue and pain.
 Investigators found that the single-item assessment can assist as a first screening step to identify patients requiring comprehensive assessment of symptoms.
-Patients identified by using single-item screening tools should undergo comprehensive assessments to detect clinically relevant symptomatology.[12,13]
+Patients identified by using single-item screening tools undergo comprehensive assessments to detect clinically relevant symptomatology.[12,13]

-Specific attention should be paid to underlying factors that contribute to fatigue and may be correctable, including the following:[17,18]
+Specific attention is paid to underlying factors that contribute to fatigue and may be correctable, including the following:[17,18]

 Proposed criteria for cancer-related fatigue (CRF) are listed below.
 These criteria have been adopted for inclusion in the International Statistical Classification of Diseases and Related Health Problems, Tenth Revision, Clinical Modification (ICD-10-CM).